kmahyyg/YNU2GCalendar/README.md

 7. [EU Resident GDPR Protected](https://gdpr-info.eu/)

-# YNU2GCalendar
+# YNU2GCalendar with ICS

-Use Google Calendar API to convert YNU Classes to Google Calendar to make it more easier for students managing class.
+Use iCalendar format to convert YNU Classes to Google Calendar to make it much more easier for students managing class.

 # Ehell System